dzerihun/dzerihun/README.md

 - **International Student from Ethiopia.**

 I am currently working on various projects and have a strong interest in software engineering and data analysis.
-Open to new grad roles in Full Stack & Back-End Engineering, Consulting as well as Corporate Finance.
+Open to new grad roles in Full Stack & Back-End Engineering, Consulting as well as Corporate/Investment Finance.
 If there is a fit, please reach out @zerihu_d1@denison.edu

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/dagmawizerihun/)